TheRealBond/Portfolio-1-Forest-Running/README.md

-# Portfolio-1-Forest-Running
+# Forest-Running
-Portfolio project 1 website built using HTML and CSS to create a Forest of Dean running guide for my Code Institute - Full Stack Developer Course.
+This website is built using HTML and CSS to create a Forest of Dean running guide providing the user a choice of different running start points and style with a recommended rough route to start their eploration of the beautiful Forest of Dean.

 Running in the Forest of Dean Home page:
     This is the main landing page of my website created to allow the user to choose the type of run they wish to go for and they are then provided a start point via a link to another internal page with more information relating to that type of run.